Community Safety Cameras

 • Week of March 25, 2024 - Installation of "Coming Soon" signs at 14 Community Safety Zones

-• September and beyond - Those choosing to speed in Community Safety Zones will be at risk of receiving a ticket.
+• October 2024 - Newmarket speed cameras activated.
+Those choosing to speed in Community Safety Zones will be at risk of receiving a ticket.

 Tickets and Fines